-The number of shares of common stock reserved for issuance under the 2020 Plan automatically increase on the first day of January, commencing on January 1, 2021 and ending in 2030, in an amount equal to 4% of the total number of shares of the Company's capital stock outstanding on the last day of the preceding year, or a lesser number of shares determined by the Company's board of directors.
+The number of shares of common stock reserved for issuance under the 2020 Plan automatically increase on the first day of January, in an amount equal to 4% of the total number of shares of the Company's capital stock outstanding on the last day of the preceding year, or a lesser number of shares determined by the Company's board of directors.

 Awards granted under the 2020 Plan expire no later than ten years from the date of grant.
 For the Incentive Stock Options, or ISOs, and Nonstatutory Stock Options, or NSOs, the option price shall not be less than 100% of the estimated fair value on the date of grant.
 Options granted typically vest over a four-year period but may be granted with different vesting terms.
-As of December 31, 2020, there were 2,707,947 shares available for issuance under the 2020 Plan.
+As of December 31, 2021, there were 2,039,951 shares available for issuance under the 2020 Plan.